 Kariega is an extraordinary and exciting conservation project, at the forefront of numerous species reintroductions and conservation drives.
 If you want more than just a safari … come and get your hands dirty and learn more about conservation management on a Big 5 game reserve.

 Kariega’s Conservation Volunteer Programme is the ultimate Big 5 experience, where volunteers from across the world, get the opportunity to get hands-on involved in conservation management on the reserve.
 During your stay with us, you may see yourselves as “Assistant Conservation Managers”, as all the work done and data collected by you will be utilized by Kariega for conservation on the reserve.
-A dedicated coordinator will endeavour to ensure that you have a wonderful learning experience and leave with a stronger understanding of conservation issues feeling like you made an important contribution.
+A dedicated coordinator will endeavour to ensure that you have a wonderful learning experience, leave with a stronger understanding of conservation issues and the knowledge that you made an important contribution.

 Our volunteers also get the opportunity to explore South Africa’s amazing coastline as Kariega is a mere 16 km from the sea... the beautiful Indian Ocean is literally on your doorstep!
 This coastline has particularly rich marine fauna and flora as well as endless sand dunes and beautiful beaches.
 To top it all off, we have a brilliant community outreach programme.
 Our volunteers assist at a local rural farm school by teaching children basic subjects like English.
 Come and make a real difference and have fun doing so!